SPARCED/LinResSims/README.md

 ### Overview

 By default, each single cell in a population is simulated using the SPARCED model, which must be built and compiled at least once before it can be run in a python environment.
-This step may not be necessary if the single cell functionality is to be replaced with any other model (e.g. the Novak-Tyson cell cycle model), depending on the workflow of the corresponding model.
+This step may not be necessary if the single cell functionality is to be replaced with any other model (e.g. the Tyson cell cycle model), depending on the workflow of the corresponding model.
 To build the SPARCED model, the user must change directory to /scripts and run the following command:

 ```
 python createModel.py